-We strengthen and empower healthy communities in our hometowns and support the neighborhoods where our employees live and work.
+We strengthen and empower vibrant communities in our hometowns and support the neighborhoods where our employees live and work.
 It’s core to who we are and what we value.
 And it’s the commitment we make as a company that cares.

-Our community work is focused on three core areas: Increasing access to healthy food, encouraging healthy living, and nurturing Campbell neighborhoods.
+Our community work is focused on three core areas: Increasing food access, encouraging healthy living, and nurturing Campbell neighborhoods.

-Through food distribution programs, incentives like fresh food vouchers, innovative food access points, and community gardens, we help ensure our communities have access to fresh, healthy, and affordable food.
+Through food distribution programs, incentives like fresh food vouchers, innovative food access points, and community gardens, we help ensure our communities have access to fresh, nutritious, and affordable food.

 We know that access to good food is just one piece of the puzzle.
 To build healthy, vibrant communities, people need to eat better and move more.
 So we support initiatives to promote nutrition education and encourage physical activity.